 The Leader, Cabinet and elected Councillors

-Full council meetings are held every month, and are attended by all 47 councillors.
+Full council meetings are held at least 8 times a year, and are attended by all 48 councillors.
 They discuss issues such as the council’s performance in delivering services, the setting of council tax, partnerships with other public services and the impact of government policy on residents of Denbighshire.

-The leader of the council is Councillor Hugh Evans.
+The Leader of the council is Councillor Jason McLellan.
 The leader is elected by full council, and has the post until the next election.
 The leader appoints the cabinet, and guides the political direction of the council.

-The chairman of the council is Councillor Meirick Lloyd Davies.
-The chairman is elected by full council at an annual meeting in May, and has the post for one year.
-The chairman is politically impartial.
-He chairs meetings of the full council, and carries out a range of community and ceremonial duties.
+The Chairman of the council is Councillor Peter Scott.
+The Chairman is elected by full council at an annual meeting in May, and has the post for one year.
+The Chairman is politically impartial.
+The Chairman chairs meetings of the full council and carries out a range of community and ceremonial duties.

 Cabinet meet every six weeks to determine policy and make decisions on how services are provided in Denbighshire.